What to Wear in Antarctica: An Antarctica Cruise Packing List

 When we think of packing for Antarctica we tend to think about how cold and icy it is.
 However, keep in mind that Antarctica travel takes place during their summer and while you won’t be sitting on a beach sipping a cocktail, it’s a lot warmer than you think.
 Especially if, like me, you live somewhere in the northern hemisphere where the months of November-March is very much winter.

-For the duration of our trip in mid-January, the weather hovered around 0 to -2C (28-32F).
+For the duration of both of my trips which took place in January, the weather hovered around 0 to -2C (28-32F).
 Depending on where you are from, that could be freezing.
 However, for this Canadian girl that’s not a big deal at all.
 That being said, you will be outside for hours at a time, either on a zodiac, kayak, or on land and you can’t just pop back to the ship to put on something warmer.
 Additionally, it may be snowing, raining, or incredibly windy which can make it feel colder than it is.

 Based on my experience, the key to what to wear in Antarctica is layers.